Marius Russo: Last years

-Following his retirement as a player, Russo worked as an expediter for Grumman Aircraft Eng.
-Corp. in Bethpage, New York.
+Following his retirement as a player, Russo worked as an expediter for Grumman Aircraft Engineering Corporation in Bethpage, New York.
 Ending the 1970s, he retired and spent time traveling with his wife, Statia Russo.
 "We'd take trips to Europe, stay a while in Phoenix and go up to The Berkshires", she said in an interview.
 The couple moved to Florida in 2001.

-Marius Russo died of heart illness in a hospital near his home in Fort Myers, Florida, at 90 years of age.